DNA test helps Cullman County woman find long-lost sister after decades of searching - NewsBreak

 DNA test helps Cullman County woman find long-lost sister after decades of searching

 CULLMAN COUNTY, Ala. ( WIAT ) – Diane Eubank waited nearly 30 years to meet her older sister.
-The initially connected last fall after connecting through a DNA test.
+They initially connected last fall after connecting through a DNA test.

 Eubank met her sister, Barbara White, for the first time Tuesday night at Birmingham-Shuttlesworth International Airport.